ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Optimisation design considerations and decisions apply to all agencies and implementation types.

-Office 365 Connectivity Optimisation Design Decisions for an increased security posture
+Office 365 Connectivity Optimisation Design Decisions for an increased security posture.

 Decision Point | Design Decision | Justification
 --- | --- | ---